rust-lang/cargo/doc/book/src/reference/environment-variables.md

   directory between builds, and its contents may persist across rebuilds.
 Build scripts should not assume that `OUT_DIR` is empty, and are responsible for managing or cleaning up any files they create.
-* `TARGET` --- the target triple that is being compiled for.
-Native code should be compiled for this triple.
-See the [Target Triple] description for more information.
+* `TARGET` --- the target tuple that is being compiled for.
+Native code should be compiled for this tuple.
+See the [Target Tuple] description for more information.
-* `HOST` --- the host triple of the Rust compiler.
+* `HOST` --- the host tuple of the Rust compiler.
 * `NUM_JOBS` --- the parallelism specified as the top-level parallelism.
 This can be useful to pass a `-j` parameter to a system like `make`.
 Note that care should be taken when interpreting this environment variable.
 For historical